siddharthkumarrai/MusicMasterClass/README.md

 # MusicMasterClass

 Welcome to the MusicMasterClass repository!
-This is a learning project built with Next.js and TypeScript.
+This is a Frontend learning project built with Next.js and TypeScript.

 <!-- for [briefly describe the purpose or goal of the project]. -->